-Biden could tell you if he has a Peloton, but then he’d have to kill you
+Biden could tell you if he has a Peloton, but then he’d have to kill you.

 Now that you know taffy, ice cream, and orange Gatorade are the foundation of the Biden food pyramid, you may be wondering how the president stays so trim.
 Well, you’re going to keep wondering.
-The Post reports that Biden works out every morning, but the White House really doesn’t want us to know if a Peloton is involved:
+The Post reported that Biden works out every morning, but the White House really doesn’t want us to know if a Peloton is involved: